-Infrastructure Description of works When required Parks, open space, playing fields, plazas To be delivered in accordance with the requirements of the Development Scheme and ULDA guidelines To be provided at the time the adjacent development is being undertaken.
-State school sites To be delivered in accordance with the requirements of the Development Scheme and ULDA guidelines To be provided at the time the adjacent development is being undertaken.
-Community facilities To be delivered in accordance with the requirements of the Development Scheme and ULDA guidelines To be provided at the time the adjacent development is being undertaken.
+Infrastructure Description of works When required Parks, open space, playing fields, plazas To be delivered in accordance with the requirements of the scheme and ULDA guidelines.
+To be provided at the time the adjacent development is being undertaken.
+State school sites To be delivered in accordance with the requirements of the scheme and ULDA guidelines.
+To be provided at the time the adjacent development is being undertaken.
+Community facilities To be delivered in accordance with the requirements of the scheme and ULDA guidelines.
+To be provided at the time the adjacent development is being undertaken.